freenas/freenas-docs/userguide/intro.rst

 **Major New Features and Improvements**

-The replication framework has been redesigned, adding new back-end systems, files, and screen options to :ref:`Replication system <Replication Tasks>` and :ref:`Periodic Snapshot Tasks`.
+The replication framework has been redesigned, adding new back-end systems, files, and screen options to the :ref:`Replication system <Replication Tasks>` and :ref:`Periodic Snapshot Tasks`.
 The redesign adds these features:

 * New peers/credentials API for creating and managing credentials.
 The